LaunchCodeEducation/aws-basics/content/ec2-web-console/ec2-static-console/_index.md

 ### Getting Organized

 The objective for this walkthrough is to deploy a static react application to an `EC2 instance`.
 Below you will find a list of items needed in order to accomplish this task:
-- `Build artificats of the react project`
+1. `Build artificats of the react project`

+{{% notice note %}}
+The build artifacts for the react project are located within this github repository: `https://github.com/LaunchCodeTechnicalTraining/react-tic-tac-toe-build-artifacts.git`
+{{% /notice %}}

-- `Web Server to deploy application`
+2. `Web Server to deploy application`: This walkthrough will utilize `Caddy` as the web server.